d-k-ivanov/d-k-ivanov.github.io/about.md

 * Contribution to the continual rollout of Chef/Ansible-based deployment automation across multiple Test and Production environments
 * Architect, develop and maintain Docker-based infrastructure platform (Docker and Rancher)
 * Automate environment maintenance, orchestration, and release engineering tasks (in Ruby, Python, and Shell)
-* Define, configure and script builds, metric, test, deploy, release and other steps of deployment pipeline for variety applications
+* Define, configure and script builds, metric, test, deploy, release and other steps of deployment pipeline for a variety of applications
 * Shape and improve SDLC processes
 * Develop AWS, Azure and Heroku based hosting and architecture
-* Identify gaps in current DevOps process, support, fix, and maintain those key areas
+* Identify gaps in the current DevOps process, support, fix, and maintain those key areas
 * Share expertise to assist the surrounding team members
 * Linux/Windows Systems Administration.
 Maintain uptime and troubleshoot problems in active Dev, QA and Production environments, along with development and deployment infrastructure, counting over 1000+ servers.
 Manage configuration and patching.
 Recommend system-wide reliability improvements
 * Production Support